rashmisudarshan/Album-App/README.md

 Instructions to install Django dependencies:

-    If you are using Virual Studio Code, this can be done automatically from the requirements.txt file by clicking the "create environment" button and then activating the environment.
+    If you are using Visual Studio Code, this can be done automatically from the requirements.txt file by clicking the "create environment" button and then activating the environment.

     Else follow these steps: